BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **imageUrl**: This is the image URL for the content and will automatically be used for the OG tags.
 It will insert $og_image_url into the data dictionary of any link created.

-**metadata**: These are any extra parameters you'd like to associate with the Branch Universal Object.
-These will be made available to you after the user clicks the link and opens up the app.
-To add more keys/values, just use the method `addMetadataKey`.

-**price**: The price of the item to be used in conjunction with the commerce related events below.

-**currency**: The currency representing the price in [ISO 4217 currency code](http://en.wikipedia.org/wiki/ISO_4217).
-Default is USD.

-**contentIndexMode**: Can be set to the ENUM of either `ContentIndexModePublic` or `ContentIndexModePrivate`.
-Public indicates that you'd like this content to be discovered by other apps.
-Content would be indexed using `NSUserActivity` if set to pulic, else would be indexed using `CSSearchableIndex`.
-Currently, this is only used for Spotlight indexing but will be used by Branch in the future.
+**keywords**: Key words that describe the object.
+These are used for Spotlight search and web scraping so that users can find your content.

+**locallyIndex**: If set to true, Branch will index this content on Spotlight on the user's phone.

+**publiclyIndex**: If set to true, Branch will index this content on Google, Branch, etc.

 **expirationDate**: The date when the content will not longer be available or valid.
 Currently, this is only used for Spotlight indexing but will be used by Branch in the future.

-#### Returns

-None
+**contentMetadata**: Details that further describe your content.
+Set the properties of this sub-object depending on the type of content that is relevant to your content:

+##### BranchUniversalObject.contentMetadata

+Details that further describe your content.
+Set the properties of this sub-object depending on the type of content that is relevant to your content.

+**contentMetadata.contentSchema**: Set this property to a `BranchContentSchema` enum that best describes the content type.
+It accepts values like `BranchContentSchemaCommerceProduct` and `BranchContentSchemaMediaImage`.

+**contentMetadata.customMetadata**: This dictionary contains any extra parameters you'd like to associate with the Branch Universal Object.
+These will be made available to you after the user clicks the link and opens up the app.

+**contentMetadata.price**: The price of the item to be used in conjunction with the commerce related events below.

+**contentMetadata.currency**: The currency representing the price in [ISO 4217 currency code](http://en.wikipedia.org/wiki/ISO_4217).
+The default is USD.

 ### Tracking User Interactions With An Object